Tutor HuntResources Philosophy Resources

 Subject : Philosophy

-Ethics is the philosophical study of moral phenomena and often described as MORAL philosophy, for this my primary source was a dictionary of philosophy edited by my undergraduate philosophy teacher Professor Anthony Flew(1979),
+ETHICS is the philosophical study of moral phenomena and often described as MORAL philosophy, for this my primary source was a dictionary of philosophy edited by my undergraduate philosophy teacher Professor Anthony Flew(1979).

-TO PARAPHRASE : To the layman ETHICS suggests a set of standards by which a particular group or community decides to regulate i`s behaviour - to distinguish what is legitimate or acceptable in pursuit of their aims from what is not.
+TO PARAPHRASE : To the layman ETHICS suggests a set of standards by which a particular group or community decides to regulate it`s behaviour - to distinguish what is legitimate or acceptable in pursuit of their aims from what is not.

 In a philosophical context `ethics` has clear connections, though not identical - like all philosophical endeavour it is an investigation into fundamental principles and basic concepts that are or aught to be found in a given field of human activity being philosophical it is theoretical, in this respect it differs from the lay sense such as Christianity in that it is intended as a practical guide.